aosabook/500lines/pedometer/chapter.md

 Uh oh.
 We can no longer count when the waveform crosses the x-axis.
 We'll have to separate total acceleration into user acceleration and gravitational acceleration.

-All current iPhone and Android devices come with an accelerometer as well as a gyroscope, so they're able to separate gravitational acceleration from user acceleration, since the gyroscope can detect the direction of the phone.
-TODO: verify, and read documentation.
+All current iPhone and Android devices come with an accelerometer as well as a gyroscope, so they're able to separate gravitational acceleration from user acceleration.
+TODO: Expand this explanation.

 However, we're creating a robust, flexible program, so we've decided that we want to accept input data from the newest of mobile devices, as well as from pure hardware accelerometers.
 This means that we'll need to accept input data in two formats: a **separated** format where user acceleration and gravitational acceleration are, well, separated; and a **combined** format which only provides us with total acceleration.